getdish/dish/docs/tom.md

 ## Low Priority

 - [] Crawlers - Closed restaurants.
 Lucca's Ravlioli closed a year ago, maybe we just need to scrape that info from yelp et al (http://d1sh_hasura_live.com:19006/restaurant/lucca-ravioli-co-california/:dish?)

----

-Previously

-- home
-  - shows the top dishes based on your current filters
-  - heres an example filter:
-    - [Delivers: true, Cuisine: 🇺🇸, Lense: "Chef Picks"]
-  - all we fetch from this is top dishes like so:
-    - { query loadHomeDishesFor(filters: [], geoLocation: {}) { name, id, image } }
-- restaurant info
-  - geolocation, address, phone
-  - dishes
-  - rating
-- ratings
-  - star or no star
-  - should be returned in all areas for both dish + restaurant
-  - restaurant is just generated as an aggregate of dish + yelp and other crawled info we use
-  - mutation for rating dish
-- lenses
-  - this is for the community / admin
-  - { mutation VoteRestaurantLense(userId: "", filterId: "", value: true) }

-# admin

-- spreadsheet view into data
-  - dishes/restaurants
-  - search
-  - voting
-- taxonomy view for managing categorization
-- city view for seeing the top unique best places per-city for the explore page